You probably know why it’s good to cuddle your kids, but did you know it actually makes your life and theirs better? Find out why!

-1. They are squishy
+1. Kids are precious and squishy

 Anyway, hug your kids while they’re squishy because you’ll never be able to say “you are so nice to hug because you’re just so squishy and soft and cuddly,” to anyone else ever.

-By providing your children with a loving and safe environment (ahem, this requires more than cuddling) you are directly affecting their development.
+By providing your children with a loving and safe environment (of course, this requires more than cuddling) you are directly affecting their development.

 Hugging may not raise their IQ, but it’ll help them get the most out of it.
 And that will be good for them, their future family, and the spheres in which they will move as adults.